volterraedge/terraform-provider-volterra/docs/resources/volterra_fleet.md

     bond_devices {
       devices = ["devices"]

-      // One of the arguments from this list "lacp active_backup" must be set
+      // One of the arguments from this list "active_backup lacp" must be set

       lacp {
         rate = "30"